KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/project/part_1_starting_with_common_interactions.md

-### Part 2:  Starting with common interactions
+### Part 2: Common Interactions with jQuery

 #### Setup

-1. In your CodingAndCocktails folder in your home directory, create a JavaScript folder.
+1. In Git Bash or iTerm2, type `cd ~/CodingAndCocktails` to make sure you're in your CodingAndCocktails directory that was created during the setup of The Tools.

-2. Download the project starting point from https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip and put it in that JavaScript folder.
+2. In Google Chrome, navigate to https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip to download the project starting point.

 3. Unzip it.